dbohdan/memsparkline/README.md

 # memsparkline

-Display the memory usage (resident set size) of a process and its children in real time.
-Print the average and the maximal usage after the process exits.
+Track the memory usage (resident set size) of a process and its children in real time with a Unicode text [sparkline](https://en.wikipedia.org/wiki/Sparkline).
+See the average and the maximum usage after the process exits.

 ## Examples